Orbital dichotomy of Fermi liquid properties in Sr$_2$RuO$_4$ revealed by Raman spectroscopy: Analysis of the symmetry-resolved Fermi liquid properties

 \section{Analysis of the symmetry-resolved Fermi liquid properties}

-From the $B_{1g}$ and $B_{2g}$ Raman spectra we can extract the symmetry resolved relaxation rate $\Gamma_{\mu}$ and mass-enhancement factor $1 + \lambda_{\mu}$ using the extended Drude model (Eq.~\ref{reponse_raman_EDM}), or equivalently the memory-function approach~\cite{gotze_homogeneous_1972, opel_carrier_2000}.
+From the $B_{1g}$ and $B_{2g}$ Raman spectra we can extract the symmetry resolved relaxation rate $\Gamma_{\mu}$ and mass-enhancement factor $1 + \lambda_{\mu}$ using the memory-function approach~\cite{gotze_homogeneous_1972, opel_carrier_2000}.
 This method, widely used for the analysis of the optical conductivity spectrum of correlated electron systems, was first introduced by Opel et al. \cite{opel_carrier_2000} to analyze the normal state Raman response of high-T$_c$ cuprates.
-It is described in details in the SM \cite{SM}.
+It is described in details in the SI~\cite{SM}.
 For a FL, the relaxation rate is expected to follow a quadratic behavior both in energy and temperature, below some crossover temperature $T_{FL}$ and energy $\omega_{FL}$.

 First we consider the energy dependence of $\Gamma_{\mu}$ and $1 + \lambda_{\mu}$ at 15~K, deep in the FL transport regime (Fig.~\ref{fig:Results in frequency}).
 As shown in Fig. \ref{fig:Results in frequency}-(a,b), there is a significant symmetry dependence of both quantities with $\Gamma_{B_{1g}} < \Gamma_{B_{2g}}$ and $1 + \lambda_{B_{1g}} < 1 + \lambda_{B_{2g}}$ over the whole relevant energy range.
 Also, the scattering rate follows $\omega^2$ behavior over a significantly broader energy range in $B_{1g}$ symmetry compared to $B_{2g}$ symmetry.
-We estimated the range of $\omega_{FL,\mu}$ by performing quadratic fits of low energy $\Gamma_{\mu}(\omega)$ and tracking the energy at which a departure from quadratic behavior is resolved (see SM~\cite{SM} for further details).
+We estimated the range of $\omega_{FL,\mu}$ by performing quadratic fits of low energy $\Gamma_{\mu}(\omega)$ and tracking the energy at which a departure from quadratic behavior is resolved (see SI~\cite{SM} for further details).
 Considering all probed temperatures below 40~K, we obtain $\omega_{FL,B_{1g}} \sim 15-20$~meV and $\omega_{FL,B_{2g}} \sim 8-12$~meV, with a clear quantitative dichotomy between the two channels.